NorESMhub/NorESM/doc/diagnostics/flexpart-noresm.rst

 To run it you need to type

-Modifications since version FLEXPART-NORESM 1.0
+Modifications since version FLEXPART-NorESM 1.0
 ===========

 outputields in netcdf